When can we pedal?

 Is pedaling difficult?

 With a bike full of eager riders, propelling the Pedal Wagon is easy.
 With fewer pedalers, or a group with slackers, some inclines around the city can be challenging.
 Bring comfortable shoes, and a good attitude, and you’ll roll through the ride, no problem!
 If your group is worried about being able to pedal, some of our bikes have electrical assists to help with the hills.
-Let us know before you book, and we can match you with a cruise/time that will give you a helpful boost! **Motorized Wagon not available in Dayton**
+Let us know before you book, and we can match you with a cruise/time that will give you a helpful boost!

 We want everyone to ride the Pedal Wagon, but there are a few requirements.
 Riders must be at least 21 years old on all pub crawls, or any cruise where alcohol is brought on the Pedal Wagon.
 All riders on public pub crawls must be at least 21 years of age.
 For non-pub crawls private rides, riders can be under 18, but must have their parents complete a liability wavier for them.
+If a minor is aboard the Pedal Wagon, there can be no alcohol allowed aboard for any rider!

 Should I bring my own food and drink?